 - Jungle Breakfast with Orangutans at Singapore Zoo

 - Gardens by the Bay, Marina Bay Sands & River Cruise Tour

 - Chinatown at Night with Dinner & Cruise

 Fort Canning Park is a surprising green space close to Orchard Road, right in the heart of Singapore.
 The park is also one of the city’s most significant historical landmarks.
 You can escape the busy city for an afternoon here, with plenty of walking trails and unusual plants in its surroundings.

-A surprising green space in the heart of Singapore, Fort Canning Park is one of the city’s most significant historical landmarks.
-Here it is possible to escape the busy city for an afternoon with plenty of walking trails and unusual plants.
-It is also home to Battle Box, an interesting underground tunnel complex from the Second World War.
-Situated behind the Singapore History Museum at Stamford Road, you can get into Fort Canning via several accesses - the Park Mall underpass, the National Library underpass, the Hill Street Food Centre and the River Valley Swimming Complex.
+Fort Canning is also home to Battle Box, an interesting underground tunnel complex that dates back to WWII.
+Situated behind the Singapore History Museum at Stamford Road, you can get into Fort Canning via several accesses.
+These include the Park Mall underpass, the National Library underpass, the Hill Street Food Centre, and the River Valley Swimming Complex.
 Read More...

 - Tel: +65 6332 3659

 The Istana was formerly known as the Government House.
 The regal landmark on Orchard Road is where the Singaporean President's office is located.
 It was built between 1867 and 1869 by Sir Harry St George Ord, Singapore's first governor.